DeepAI-Research/Distributask/docs/more_info.md

-# Summary of useful functions
+# Summary of most relevant functions

 #### Settings, Environment, and Help